Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II

-However, neither author formalised this requirement as a quantitative variable within the Kardashev framework.
-A civilisation that wastes energy inefficiently scores identically on the Kardashev scale to one that channels equivalent power into sophisticated computation.
-The Kardashev state variable --- power in watts --- is therefore dimensionally incomplete as a measure of civilisational advancement: it captures the quantity of energy consumed but not the quality of its use.
+Neither author, however, formalised this requirement as a quantitative variable within the framework.
+A civilisation that wastes energy inefficiently is rated identically, on the Kardashev scale, to one that channels the same power into sophisticated computation.
+The Kardashev state variable --- power, in watts --- is therefore dimensionally incomplete as a measure of civilisational advancement: it captures the quantity of energy consumed but not the quality of its use.